 Made up of four cave systems, the Caves of Drach on Majorca Island are an unforgettable subterranean experience.
 The caves have spectacular limestone formations, extending over 1km long and up to 25m high.
 And hidden within is Lake Martel, one of the world’s largest underground lakes.
 Visitors can take a boat trip across the crystal clear water, and the tour includes a classical music concert that makes the most of the natural acoustics.

 DISCLAIMER: While every effort has been made to ensure the accuracy of all information as of the date of publishing, Allianz Global Assistance does not accept liability for any errors or omissions.
 Allianz Global Assistance strongly recommends seeking the guidance of a professional travel agent/agency for further information on a specific destination.
 On your next trip, whether to another province or country, ensure you have travel insurance as it may assist you in cases of unforeseen medical emergencies and other types of mishaps that can happen while you travel.
 Travel insurance does not cover everything, please always refer to the policy document for full terms and conditions, including limitations and exclusions.
-Allianz Global Assistance is a registered business name of AZGA Service Canada Inc. and AZGA Insurance Agency Canada Ltd. Photography Credits: Fotoeventis, Matyas Rehak, Shutterstock.com
+Travel insurance is underwritten by CUMIS General Insurance Company, a member of The Co-operators Group of Companies, administered by Allianz Global Assistance, which is a registered business name of AZGA Service Canada Inc. Photography Credits: Fotoeventis, Matyas Rehak, Shutterstock.com